ibm-cloud-docs/watson-assistant/manage-info.md

 ## Action variables and session variables

-Watson Assistant supports two categories of variables:
+{{site.data.keyword.conversationshort}} supports two categories of variables:

 - **Action variables**: When a step collects information from the customer, the customer response is automatically stored in an *action variable*.
 You can think of action variables as short-term memory: they persist only for the duration of the current action.